Seeing London in a day is practically impossible. London is an immense city. I have lived there for 8 years and I don’t think I have seen it all.

 If you are landing in one of the other airports, the easiest way to get to the center of London is by train – it’s faster, more comfortable and you can get tickets in advance.

-Otherwise, you can book your private transfer from the airport to the city center via Welcome Pickups here.
+Otherwise, you can book your private transfer from the airport to the city center via Welcome Pickups – I have used them extensively in many places (including London) and have always been impressed with the service.

-Make sure to check out my post How To Get From Heathrow To London.
+Make sure to check out my post How To Get From Heathrow To London for more tips on how to get to the city from the airport.

 How to move around London

 London has an incredible web of buses and metro (called underground or tube).
-For the purpose of this itinerary, you are better off using the London Underground, though at times it can be slow; most metro stations are not easily accessible to travelers with limited mobility; and it doesn’t run 24/7.
+For the purpose of this itinerary, you are better off using the London Underground, though at times it can be slow; most stations are not easily accessible to travelers with limited mobility; and not all lines run 24/7 (most have very reduced service at night).

-To save some money on transportation, get an Oyster Card.
-You use it to touch in and touch out every time you travel, and you can top it up at any metro station if necessary.
+To save some money on transportation, use your contactless credit or debit card to tap in and out of the subway, or get an Oyster Card, which you also use to tap in and out every time you travel, and you can top it up at any metro station if necessary.
 You can get it at the airport or even online and have it mailed.
 You can get yours here.

 Luggage storage in London